awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-rds.md

 ```

 **Note**
-When using DBSubnets, make sure you have subnets in your VPC to cover all the Availability Zones in the region\.
+When using DB subnets, be sure you have subnets in your VPC to cover all the Availability Zones in the AWS Region\.